spycle/microbot_push/README.md

 # MicroBot Push
-Home Assistant custom integration switch for controlling a MicroBot Push.
+Home Assistant custom switch integration for controlling a Naran/Keymitt MicroBot Push.

+(Not tested on a Ketmitt supplied device but should still work...)

-Makes use of the Linux utility from https://github.com/kahiroka/microbot
+Uses a fork of the Linux utility from https://github.com/kahiroka/microbot

-NB.
-This is very much a work in progress and isn't working 100% reliably.
-I have no idea if this will work with newer devices sold by Keymitt

 ## Example configuration.yaml